code-souvenirs/needy-ghost-theme/README.md

-Needy Ghost Theme - Ghost Blogging Platform
+Needy Ghost Theme
 ===================

 ![Needy Ghost Theme - Ghost Blogging Platform](https://github.com/jsinh/needy-ghost-sitemap/raw/master/ghost-logo.png "Needy Ghost Theme - Ghost Blogging Platform")

-##A simple and needy theme for your ghost blogging platform - really needy !!
+##Minimal, responsive and needy theme for your ghost blogging platform - really needy !!

----

 ###About:

 I have been a wordpress blogger for quite few years now.
 I have used all kind of themes, theme frameworks and lots of plugins to keep the blog geared.
 Needy ghost theme is developed keeping a wordpress blogger migrating to Ghost blogging platform in mind.

 It keeps your typography on top in the list with more or less similar feeling of using a regular wordpress theme -> Header | Footer | Center | Single right sidebar.